Six strategies for multisite and translation

 Companies want to go multi-brand, multi-site and multi-language right away.
 Even with modern translation services, there are challenges, as web specialist Sandra Wendland outlines in this episode of the DX Talk podcast series.

-Technical setup: you need to evaluate your CMS, prepare your site structure for search engine optimization (SEO), test and consider many other factors.
+-Technical setup: you need to evaluate your CMS, prepare your site structure for SEO, test and consider many other factors.

 Wendland, who’s currently Internet marketing manager at language services provider CLS Communication, part of Lionbridge, has seen through many translation projects and has these strategies to offer: